 Retiring, but loads of help still here!

-I am retiring from Purehealth on 31st December 2025, but I have left my site, books, newsletters etc all up so that you can still access all this lovely info from the last 30 years!
+I have now retired from Purehealth, but I have left my site, books, newsletters etc all up so that you can still access all this lovely info from the last 30 years!
 I won’t be updating it now, but there is a LOT of really good info here still.
 Check My Favourites page for where to find info, supplements, tests, practitioners, courses and more.
 Anything I think could help.
+And Start Here if you’re not sure where to start with your symptom or condition.

 Please continue to support me by using the links, which might give me a bit of commission and you some discounts, and you can buy me a coffee here if you feel moved to.